1106-lu/QNNs/README.md

 With parameterized X gates applied to all the qubits, each word has its parameter (e.g. Theta1 is the parameter for the gate equivalent to the word "Hello").

+### Optimization:

+The optimization is carried out by the Mean Squared Error of the measurement as the cost function.
+Taken the local cost using the MSE on all the measurements of all qubits of a circuit, and an average of all the local cost (of all the circuits) as the global cost (view QNLP_EQ.pdf for more detail).
+To optimize the circuit we update the parameters according to the gradient of the cost function until the function is at its minima.
+We use the parameter shift method for the evaluation of the gradient (view QNLP_EQ.pdf for more detail).

 ### Results:

 As I already said, QTx is a failure: